Cupid Crunch

 • Red Food Coloring - a few drops to make the mix a perfect Valentine's Day pink

-• Valentines' Day Sprinkles - use any red, pink, or Valentine's shaped sprinkles for more holiday themed fun
+• Valentines' Day Sprinkles - use any red, pink, or Valentine's shapes for more holiday themed fun

 See the recipe card for quantities.